Forward- or Reverse-Mode Automatic Differentiation: What's the Difference?: Related Work

 Another recent work in a similar vein is that of Smeding and V\'ak\'ar~\cite{popl2023}, who derive several variants of reverse-mode AD.
 They use ``well-known program transformations'', reasoning mostly in algorithmic terms.

-\paragraph{AD and Functional Programming} Karczmarczuk~\cite{DBLP:conf/icfp/Karczmarczuk98} shows how to use type classes to overload arithmetic operations to obtain forward-mode AD with dual numbers, and generalizes that to an infinite stream of higher-order derivatives.
+\paragraph{AD and Functional Programming} Karczmarczuk~\cite{DBLP:conf/icfp/Karczmarczuk98} shows how to use type classes to overload arithmetic operations to obtain forward-mode AD with dual numbers, and generalizes that to an infinite stream of higher derivatives.

-Elliott takes a more algebraic approach based on program derivation First~\cite{icfp/Elliott09}, he explores a derivation of forward-mode AD, focusing on the chain rule as the guiding principle, and generalizing from scalars to vector spaces.
+Elliott takes a more algebraic approach based on program derivation.
+First, he explores a derivation of forward-mode AD, focusing on the chain rule as the guiding principle, and generalizing from scalars to vector spaces \cite{icfp/Elliott09}.
 Next, he shifts his view to derivatives as linear maps and the categorical structure of differentiation \cite{DBLP:journals/pacmpl/Elliott18}.
 More recently, Elliott has also explored the application of automatic differentiation to languages \cite{pacmpl/Elliott21}.

 Elsman et al.~\cite{corr/abs-2207-00847} follow Elliott's lead, with their functional analysis for differentiation based on linear functions.
 They show that symbolic and forward-mode derivatives follow from the same rules, but reverse-mode essentially computes the adjoint of a derivative.
 Adjoints arise by taking a curried form of \ensuremath{\Varid{d}}-valued inner product structure on vector spaces \ensuremath{\Varid{e}}, giving rise to a duality between \ensuremath{\Varid{e}} and the linear function space \ensuremath{\Varid{e}\multimap\Varid{d}}.
 Our more general setting does not consider such normed/inner product structure on our \ensuremath{\Varid{d}}-modules \ensuremath{\Varid{e}}, but we expect that such richer structure may be smoothly incorporated into a general picture, and we leave this as a topic for future work.